EmilHvitfeldt/smltar/docs/06_ml_regression.md

 trigram_rs <- fit_ngram(list(n = 3, n_min = 1))
 ```

-These sets of results contain metrics computed for the model with that tokenization strategy.
+These sets of results contain metrics computed for the model with that tokenization strategy.\index{tokenization!n-gram}

 ```r